EFFXCT290/NexusTracker/README.md

 - Apply The Custom NGINX Configuration and Click Save
   <img width="1663" alt="Step 01" src="https://raw.githubusercontent.com/EFFXCT290/NexusTracker/master/.github/images/NPM%20STEP%203.png">

+- Now you have to choose between these two nginx configs
+- The first one is for http
+- The second one is for https (If you select the second one you need to setup a domain name and ssl in npm!)
+- DO NOT ENABLE FORCE SSL IN ANY OF THE TWO!
+AS IT IS AUTOMATICALLY ENABLED IN THE CONFIG!
 ```bash
 location / {
     proxy_pass http://nexus_client:3000;